jgato/jgato/random_docs/ACM_and_RH_installations.md

 ## Booting the servers

 The server boots with the mini-iso and the custom configuration.
-Inmediatly, it downlads the rootfs from the url pointed by the AgentServiceConfig.
-This image is about 900MB, but now we have an OS in charge and not a BMC.
-So there are less limitations.
+Immediately, it downloads the rootfs from the url pointed by the AgentServiceConfig.
+The rootfs plut the mini-iso provides a full OS.

 When the full ISO created and running, the server will try to register itself with the Assisted Service.
 In order to identify the new server, this will use an api-key, also customized together with the ISO.
 If the registering is oka, it will download an AI Agent that will start the installation.
-And you will see in the ACM GUI, how the servers are added to the cluster, and how these progress during the insallation.
+And you will see in the ACM GUI, how the servers are added to the cluster, and how these progresses during the installation.

 During the installation, the communication is always from the Server Agent -> Assisted Service.

-And the Assisted service is orchestration all the installation, it generates the bootstrap/master/workers images, and makes the full installation.
+The Assisted service is orchestrating all the steps, it generates the bootstrap/master/workers images, and makes the full installation.
 Similar to what it does the Openshift Installer.

 Finished the installation: